tazdikorshan/VirtualKitchen/README.md

 # Virtual Kitchen

-A website that let users to browse, filter and interact with recipes, using a simple account creation system.
+A website that lets users browse, filter and interact with recipes, using a simple account creation system.
 After creating an account and logging in, users can add and edit food recipes.
 # Lessons Learned
-- How Laravel Framework works.
+- How the Laravel Framework works.
-- How to actually implement a MVC (e.g., model/view/controller) system.
+- How to actually implement an MVC (e.g., model/view/controller) system.
 - How to configure the Blade files.
-- How to connect Database to the website.
+- How to connect the Database to the website.

 ## For Testing Out

-First XAMPP must be on your device (This is a open-source software package that lets you set up a local web server on your computer for development and testing).
+Firstly, XAMPP must be on your device (This is an open-source software package that lets you set up a local web server on your computer for development and testing).

 Clone the project first